 2. Loppers: A larger pair of pruners with long handles.
 These are used to prune branches that are about half an inch to 1.5 inches wide.

 3. A pole saw: A small saw on a pole.
 They’re generally used to prune branches over 1 to 1.5 inches thick.

-4. Chainsaw: In some cases, when people want to seriously prune Crape Myrtles, a chainsaw may be preferred in order to prune thick branches and trunks.
-We only recommend the use of chainsaws to trained professionals.
+4. Chainsaw: In some cases, when people want to seriously prune crape myrtles, a chainsaw may be preferred in order to prune thick branches and trunks.
+We only recommend the use of chainsaws for trained professionals.

-Before you begin pruning Crape Myrtles, study them and get a game plan for what you want to remove.
-You can always go back and prune more later, but you never want to overprune your tree or thin it out too much!
+Before you begin pruning crape myrtles, study them and create a game plan for what you want to remove.
+You can always go back and prune later, but you never want to over prune your tree or thin it out too much!
 Pruning crape myrtles too heavily can damage them, resulting in what's called "crape murder."

 When pruning branches, make your cuts back to about a third of their size.
 Make the cuts at 45-degree angles, facing upwards, to promote new growth.
 If you don’t want a particular branch to grow back, cut it back to about an inch away from the trunk.
 Make the cut straight across the branch.

-If you see new growth growing from the ground, around the trunks of your trees, remove these.
-Pull upwards on them in a twisting motion to remove these “suckers”, which generally steal nutrients from the rest of the tree.
+If you see new growth at ground level, around the trunks of your trees, remove these.
+Pull upwards on them in a twisting motion to remove these 'suckers', which generally steal nutrients from the rest of the tree.

 The wooden pods that remain don’t need to be removed.
 They will naturally drop to make way for new blooms.
 However, to get faster blooms after each blooming cycle, you can remove them by picking them off by hand.